phamduc0110/YouTubeDownloader-AHK/README.md

 <a href="https://i.giphy.com/media/mv7GMnolYgP5UH5pWV/source"><img src="https://i.giphy.com/media/mv7GMnolYgP5UH5pWV/source.gif" title="YouTube Video Downloader 0.1.0"/></a>

 ## Getting Started

-This is a AHK Script for downloading videos for downloading
+This is a AHK Script for downloading videos from YouTube.

-This script will only work on a machine with 1080P (1920x1080) resolution and windows scalling set to 100%
+It will first check if you are connected to Internet, if not script will terminate itself.

-(Currently script only works untill 700 score is achieved because of the changes in color i.e Night Mode)
+Currently script only works for 720p or 1080p quality.
+(Whichever is available)

 ## Prerequisites
 ```
 You don't need these if you are using executable, everything is included in the package.
 (YouTubeDL.exe)